locnnil/workshop/docs/tutorial/index.rst

              workshop-target:  /home/workshop/go/pkg/mod

-The output is similar to the :ref:`definition <tut_define>` but includes extra details such as the :ref:`mount interface <tut_interfaces>` mounts.
+The output looks like the :ref:`definition <tut_define>` with extra details such as the :ref:`mounts <tut_interfaces>`;

-Note that |project_markup| tracks the project directory after launch.
+skip these for now, though.

-To see this for yourself,
+After launch, |project_markup| starts tracking the project directory.
-you can move it temporarily and re-run :command:`workshop list`:
+To see how it works, move the directory:

 .. code-block:: console